rezira9000/requirement-analysis/README.md

 6. Helps in Decision Making
 Having clear requirements allows for better decision-making throughout the SDLC, from design choices to prioritizing features during development.
+## Key Activities in Requirement Analysis
+Requirement Analysis involves a series of structured steps that help teams gather and refine software requirements.
+These activities ensure the end product meets user needs and business goals.

+1. Requirement Elicitation
+This is the process of collecting requirements from stakeholders such as clients, users, and business analysts.
+Common techniques include:

+Interviews

+Surveys and questionnaires

+Observation

+Brainstorming sessions

+Use case analysis

+Workshops and focus groups

+2. Requirement Analysis and Prioritization
+Once gathered, the requirements are:

+Analyzed to identify conflicts, redundancies, and dependencies.

+Classified into functional (what the system should do) and non-functional (performance, security, usability, etc.).

+Prioritized based on stakeholder needs, value, and feasibility.

+3. Requirement Documentation
+The analyzed requirements are formally documented in a clear and structured format, typically in a Software Requirements Specification (SRS) document.
+This ensures:

+Traceability

+Consistency

+A reference for design, development, and testing teams

+4. Requirement Validation
+This step ensures that:

+All requirements are complete and accurate

+There are no contradictions or ambiguities

+The requirements align with business goals

+Stakeholders review the documented requirements and provide feedback to confirm or refine them.

+5. Requirement Management
+As projects evolve, requirements may change.
+This activity involves:

+Tracking changes

+Maintaining version control

+Ensuring all team members are aware of updates